A Stable Measure of Chaos in Dynamical Systems using Persistent Homology: Results

 \section{Results}

-We compare the stability of our persistence exponent and the Lyapunov exponent when measuring chaos in two models of dynamical systems with known behavior---the Lorenz and Rossler systems.
+We compare the stability of our 0-persistence exponent and the Lyapunov exponent when measuring chaos in two models of dynamical systems with known behavior---the Lorenz and R\"{o}ssler systems.
 These systems model fluid convection and taffy pulling, respectively.
-We also compare the stability of both measures computed using \autoref{alg:Kantz} and \autoref{alg:Persistence} on real time series data of the Belousov-Zhabotinsky autocatalytic chemical reaction reported by Wodlei, Hristea, and Alberti~\cite{wodlei_2022}.
+We also compare the stability of both measures computed using algorithms \ref{alg:Kantz} and \ref{alg:Persistence} on real univariate time series data of the Belousov-Zhabotinsky autocatalytic chemical reaction reported by Wodlei, Hristea, and Alberti~\cite{wodlei_2022}.
 We summarize our results in the corresponding subsections.